ChipoManda/GeneGenie/README.md

 GeneGenie is a modular, containerized workflow for preprocessing *Mycobacterium tuberculosis* RNA-seq data.

-It supports both single- and paired-end sequencing formats and provides robust quality control, alignment, quantification, and reporting.
+It supports both single- and paired-end sequencing formats and performs quality control, alignment, quantification, and reporting.

 The pipeline is implemented in Nextflow DSL2, ensuring reproducibility and scalability.